-LG Electronics Unveils All-New, iF Award-Winning Indoor Unit Lineup for Water Heating Solutions
+LG ELECTRONICS UNVEILS ALL-NEW, iF AWARD-WINNING INDOOR UNIT LINEUP FOR WATER HEATING SOLUTIONS

 The Control Unit shares the same design language as the Hydro and Combi units while broadening installation flexibility.
 By avoiding direct hydraulic connections and controlling the heating system via terminal block wiring, it can be installed in tighter spaces.
 Built-in heater control logic further simplifies installation and system design by reducing the need for separate accessory components.
 Through this expanded lineup, LG can provide more customized solutions tailored to different installation conditions and customer requirements.

 The new indoor units are designed to pair with LG’s R290 Monobloc outdoor systems.
-These systems use a natural refrigerant with very low Global Warming Potential (GWP).2 The combined solution is designed to deliver heating performance at ambient temperatures as low as -28 degrees Celsius and domestic hot water output of up to 75 degrees Celsius.3 Its monobloc design requires only water piping to connect the indoor and outdoor units, which avoids running refrigerant pipework through interior areas.
+These systems use a natural refrigerant with very low Global Warming Potential (GWP).2 The combined solution is designed to deliver heating performance at ambient temperatures as low as -28°C and domestic hot water output of up to 75°C.3 Its monobloc design requires only water piping to connect the indoor and outdoor units, which avoids running refrigerant pipework through interior areas.

 “European homes often have tighter utility spaces, more varied layouts and high expectations for comfort,” said James Lee, president of the LG ES Company.
 “Our new indoor units are designed with those requirements in mind, strengthening our HVAC portfolio with unified design, enhanced system integration and installation-focused engineering tailored to evolving customer needs.”